USCqserver/Adiabatic-master-equation-and-quantum-trajectories/README.md

 <img src="https://img.shields.io/badge/MATLAB-R2020a-BLUE.svg" alt="MATLAB solution"/>

 ---
-Code of adiabatic master equation and quantum trajectories used in paper These are the codes of adiabatic master equation (ame.m) and quantum trajectories (aqt.m) used in paper: https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.022116
+Code of adiabatic master equation and quantum trajectories used.

+These are the codes of adiabatic master equation (ame.m) and quantum trajectories (aqt.m) used in paper: https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.022116